The Best Carving Knife - 2021

 Ergonomics are also important when you’re choosing a knife.
 It can be easy to spend most of your time researching the blade itself, but the handle is important, as well.
 Look for a knife with a handle that you can grip comfortably for the time it will typically take to prepare food.
 If it has an anti-slip grip, it’s especially valuable.
 A well-designed knife handle not only makes the process more enjoyable for you, but it also helps keep you safe.

 - The build of your carving knife will determine how it performs.
-Stainless steel knives, like the MAIRICO Stainless Steel Carving Knife and the Mercer Culinary Granton Edge Slicer, resist rust even when you don’t allow them to fully dry before putting them away.
+Stainless steel knives, like the MAIRICO Stainless Steel Carving Knife, resist rust even when you don’t allow them to fully dry before putting them away.

-- The Dalstrong Quantum 1 High-Carbon Steel Carving Knife is made from Japanese high-carbon steel to keep stains at bay and hold up through years of use.
+- Knives made from Japanese high-carbon steel keep stains at bay and hold up through years of use.

-- The Dalstrong Quantum 1 High-Carbon Steel Carving Knife is cooled using precise cryogenic tempering with liquid nitrogen to strengthen it.
+- Look for a carving knife that is cooled using precise cryogenic tempering with liquid nitrogen to strengthen it.

 - Blade sharpness factors heavily into how well your knife performs.
 The ultra-sharp blade on the MAIRICO Stainless Steel Carving Knife allows it to slice right through a wide variety of meats.
 It’s also a long blade, which is perfect for large cuts of meat like roasts.

-- The Dalstrong Quantum 1 High-Carbon Steel Carving Knife has a scalpel-like edge to ensure the blade retains its sharpness through many cuts.
+- Consider a carving knife that has a scalpel-like edge to ensure the blade retains its sharpness through many cuts.

 - There are knives that are specifically designed for those making homemade beef jerky, which means they come with a uniquely dimpled blade.
 Although you can execute other cuts using this knife, if you don’t make homemade beef jerky, this might be one to skip.

 - The last thing you need when you’re preparing a meal is a knife with a handle that starts rubbing your hand the wrong way.
 The ergonomic handle of the MAIRICO Stainless Steel Carving Knife balances your weight as you cut to keep you both safe and comfortable.
-The Dalstrong Quantum 1 High-Carbon Steel Carving Knife also has an ergonomic handle shape, as does the Mercer Culinary Granton Edge Slicer.
-The Mercer Culinary Granton Edge Slicer also builds in slip resistance and a protective finger guard for an additional layer of safety.
+Some models also have built-in slip resistance and a protective finger guard for an additional layer of safety.

 - Although it’s generally advised to hand wash your knives, some can be cleaned in the dishwasher.
 Keep in mind that even though these knives can be placed in the dishwasher, the life of the steel itself is shortened by doing so.